Carbon markets and pricing intelligence

 Compliance markets, voluntary carbon credits, CBAM, and carbon pricing mechanisms.

-Compliance carbon markets — led by the EU Emissions Trading System (ETS), the world's largest and most liquid carbon market — set a binding cap on emissions and require regulated entities to surrender allowances for each tonne of CO₂ emitted.
-EU ETS carbon prices have traded between €50–100 per tonne in recent years, directly affecting the competitiveness of green hydrogen, CCS-equipped industrial plants, and low-carbon materials.
-The EU Carbon Border Adjustment Mechanism (CBAM), phasing in from 2026, extends carbon pricing to imports of steel, cement, aluminum, fertilizers, electricity, and hydrogen — creating global implications for trade flows and investment decisions.
+Compliance carbon markets - led by the EU Emissions Trading System (ETS), the world's largest and most liquid carbon market - set a binding cap on emissions and require regulated entities to surrender allowances for each tonne of CO₂ emitted.
+EU ETS carbon prices peaked above €100 per tonne in early 2023 but have since moderated to the €60–80 range, influenced by recession concerns, renewable energy deployment, and industrial demand fluctuations.
+Analysts project prices will need to rise toward €130–150 by 2030 to drive the investment required for EU climate targets.
+The EU Carbon Border Adjustment Mechanism (CBAM), phasing in from 2026, extends carbon pricing to imports of steel, cement, aluminum, fertilizers, electricity, and hydrogen - creating global implications for trade flows and investment decisions.

 Voluntary carbon markets allow companies to purchase carbon credits to offset emissions beyond regulatory requirements.
 The market for carbon removal credits - including those from direct air capture, biochar, and enhanced weathering - is growing rapidly, driven by corporate net-zero commitments.
 Quality standards and integrity concerns are reshaping market structure, with initiatives like the ICVCM Core Carbon Principles establishing baseline quality benchmarks.